LouisGallagher/LogViewer/README.md

 # LogViewer

-A gui for viewing .klg logs captured with Logger2.
+A tool for playing back klg logs captured with Logger2.